betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 metadata there as a hedge against unforeseen data loss.
 A final challenge was attachments.
 Fewer than 10% of the issues contained attachments.
 However, GitHub offered no way to automate adding attachments to issues.
-After migrating the issues themselves (which then defined a mapping between the old Redmine and new GitHub issue ids), we scripted download of all Redmine attachments renaming the resulting files with their new GitHub ids.
-The team then engaged an an *attach-a-polooza* exercise where each member was assigned about 10% of the attachments to manually attach to the appropriate GitHub issues.
+After migrating the issues themselves (which then defined a mapping between the old Redmine and new GitHub issue ids), we scripted the download of all Redmine attachments renaming the resulting files with their new GitHub ids.
+The team then engaged in an *attach-a-polooza* exercise where each member was assigned about 10% of the attachments to manually attach to the appropriate GitHub issues.
 The planning made this tedious work quick and easy.